 - Other Other miscellaneous

-- 2.1 Discrimination or Vilification Ethnicity

 - 2.1 Discrimination or Vilification Gender

-- 2.1 Discrimination or Vilification Race

 - 2.4 Sex/sexuality/nudity S/S/N general

-- 2.6 Health and Safety Within prevailing Community Standards

 DESCRIPTION OF THE ADVERTISEMENT

 Two children are watching TV whilst their mother browses the Advertising Standards Bureau (ASB) website.
 A voiceover explains that if you find an advertisement offensive, violent or sexist you can lodge a complaint with the ASB.
 We then see some of the ASB Board members participating in a Board meeting and the voiceover says you can go online and lodge a complaint.